menu

 Demographics

-The percentage of adults in Grand Isle who are college-educated is close to the national average for all communities of 21.84%: 18.61% of the adults in Grand Isle have a bachelor's degree or advanced degree.
+The education level of Grand Isle citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.61% of adults 25 and older in Grand Isle have a college degree.

 The per capita income in Grand Isle in 2022 was $31,595, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $126,380 for a family of four.
 However, Grand Isle contains both very wealthy and poor people as well.
 Grand Isle also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.